Paddlepop25/goodreadsapp/README.md

 # NICF- Server Side Foundation (SF)

-This is an application made as part of the assessment for the [Server Side Foundation](https://www.iss.nus.edu.sg/executive-education/course/detail/nicf--server-side-foundation-(sf)) course from [NUS-ISS](https://www.iss.nus.edu.sg/).
+This is an application made as part of the assessment for the [Server Side Foundation](<https://www.iss.nus.edu.sg/executive-education/course/detail/nicf--server-side-foundation-(sf)>) course from [NUS-ISS](https://www.iss.nus.edu.sg/).

+Deployment of this [goodreadsgood app](https://goodreadsgood.herokuapp.com/) is made to Heroku but please take note that the free database host is very slow and many times do not work.
+I've taken snapshots of each page on Heroku when the app works perfectly fine.

 ## What is covered during the course

 - [Node.js](https://nodejs.org/en/about/)
 - [Express Framework](https://expressjs.com/)
 - [Npm libraries](https://www.npmjs.com/)